-A DuPont Nutrition & Health survey has captured the consumer perspective on sweet baked goods in three of the region’s growing markets: Egypt, Saudi Arabia and South Africa.
+A DuPont Nutrition & Biosciences survey has captured the consumer perspective on sweet baked goods in three of the region’s growing markets: Egypt, Saudi Arabia and South Africa.
 The findings are very much in line with the Innova overview.

 These show that cookies, biscuits, cakes and croissants regularly feature on consumer shopping lists.
 Many households keep convenient packaged items in stock for day-to-day consumption or for serving to guests.